APAC Spotlight: Affiliate Marketing in South Korea

 South Korea has a total population of just over 50 million, and it is Asia’s third-largest retail market with an internet penetration of 96% and a smartphone penetration of 96%.
 Consumers are tech-savvy, and in 2019, 97% of South Koreans in their twenties used internet shopping.

-Adapting your affiliate programme to market nuances in South Korea
+Adapting Your Affiliate Program to Market Nuances in South Korea

 Mobile eCommerce in South Korea